nomortech/khalti-gateway-whmcs/README.md

 ## Acknowledgements

-This module was initially developed by the Khalti team.
-This version is an unofficial fork that has been enhanced and maintained by NOMOR HOST Pvt.
-Ltd.
+This module was initially developed by the [Khalti](https://khalti.com/) team.
+This version is an unofficial fork that has been enhanced and maintained by [NOMOR HOST Pvt.
+Ltd.](https://www.nomor.host/)

 ---

-**Keywords**: WHMCS, Khalti, Khalti Payment Gateway, WHMCS Khalti, Web Hosting Billing, WHMCS Payment Module, Open Source WHMCS Module
+**Keywords**: WHMCS Khalti plugin, Khalti payment gateway for WHMCS, Nepal payment gateway for WHMCS, Nomor Host WHMCS plugin, Best WHMCS payment gateway for Nepal, WHMCS integration, WHMCS Payment Module